Mateusz-Grzelinski/corpus-macro-replacer/README.md

 _grubosc=18 // ok, now values is taken from global setting (18 is ignored)
 ```

+Example 2:

 ```
 [VARIJABLE] // old
 grubosc=32 // modified

 [VARIJABLE] // new
-_grubosc=18

-[VARIJABLE] // output
+_grubosc=18 // note value 18 is ignored, the value is taken from evar.grubosc

+[VARIJABLE] // output: default behavior grubosc=32 // ok, now values is taken from global setting but local modification is preserved

+[VARIJABLE] // output when using -alwaysConvertLocalToGlobal _grubosc=32 // old value is preserved but actual value is taken from evar.grubosc

-grubosc=evar.grubosc+12 // ok, now values is taken from global setting but local modification is preserved
+[VARIJABLE] // Other option which is not impleneted grubosc=evar.grubosc+12 // ok, now values is taken from global setting but local modification is preserved
 ```

+Example 3:

 ```
 [VARIJABLE] // old
 grubosc=obj1.gr

 [VARIJABLE] // new
-_grubosc=18 // ugh, you just lost old value. the actual value is taken from evar.grubosc
+_grubosc=18

+[VARIJABLE] // output: default behavior grubosc=obj1.gr

-[VARIJABLE] // output
+[VARIJABLE] // output when using -alwaysConvertLocalToGlobal _grubosc=obj1.gr
-grubosc=evar.grubosc+obj1.gr // you can preserve it like this
 ```

 # Testing